 e present the health and economic improvements and resulting impact on costs for the lowest level of health improvement examined for each disease.
 We also present the resulting ROIs.
-In addition, we calculated the probability of success necessary to have an expected ROI of 15 percent.2
+In addition, we calculated the probability of success necessary to ROI of 15 percent.